 Divisional 2: Amplifier, sub-woofer and two main speakers.

-In order to access geography, click the 'Family' tab:
+In order to access list, click the "Family" tab:

 Here, you will get to see where different members of the patent family were filed in the world (patents filed to the EPO or WIPO are separate since these are not national patent offices).
 You can also choose which patent family is displayed (simple/extended/INPADOC) as well as being able to view the patents in the different families.
 For these patents, you can view priority data, assignee names, inventor names, IPCs, their abstract, as well as information about their legal status.
 You can also download these patents individually as PDFs as well as being able to add the whole list of them to a workspace or export them.

-The second page which you can choose is "tree map" which looks like this:
+The third option which you can choose is "Tree Map", which looks like this:

 Here, you will see a tree that shows the development over time for the different patent families where the lines and arrows show the different priority links within the family.
 You can also see the different jurisdictions for the patents, which will enable you to get an idea if this particular company always files in a particular country first.
 As well as this you can see the years for the patents which will allow you to see if there were specific years where many new family members were filed.